Multiple Myeloma Treatment

 Radiation therapy

 Radiation therapy uses high-energy radiation.
-Radiation may be used to treat plasmacytoma or tumors in multiple myeloma that have not responded to chemotherapy.2,4
+Radiation may be used to treat plasmacytoma or tumors in multiple myeloma that have not responded to chemotherapy.2,10

 Watchful waiting

-In some cases, watchful waiting may be recommended if a person with multiple myeloma is not experiencing symptoms from their disease.
-During watchful waiting, you do not receive treatment for blood cancer.
+Your doctor may recommend watchful waiting if you are not experiencing symptoms.
+During watchful waiting, you do not receive treatment for multiple myeloma.
 However, problems like infections are treated.
-Your health is closely monitored during watchful waiting, and your doctor will watch for any changes in your condition and the potential appearance of symptoms.2
+Your doctor will closely monitor your health and watch for any appearance of symptoms.2

 Stem cell transplants

-Stem cell transplants are another treatment option for some people with multiple myeloma.
-Stem cell transplants are used along with high doses of chemotherapy.
+Stem cell transplants are used with high doses of chemotherapy.
 The high doses of chemotherapy destroy cancer cells.
-However, they also damages healthy blood cells.
-The transplant of stem cells (immature cells that can become new blood cells) is given to restore the bone marrow.2
+However, they also damage healthy blood cells.
+The transplant of stem cells (immature blood cells) restores your body’s blood cells.2

 Clinical trials